Updated on August 2, 2016

 Having said this, some patients dose up to 36 times a day and some have used it more than 4 years with no ill affect.
 An alternative protocol is to take VIP for 2-3 months and then reduce the number of doses by one dose every month until symptoms worsen.
 Overtime, the goal is to reduce the dosage to zero after about a year.
 With experience, patients will learn what dosage is right for them.
 A person does not develop a tolerance for VIP necessitating higher doses over time.
 Except for the concern over lipase, there are very few side effects – low blood pressure, stomach ache, and rash.

 As an aside, some chemically sensitive people take 4 doses in the morning and 8 more doses before bed.
 In the September 2015 presentation When Inflammation Becomes Chronic given by Dr. Shoemaker and sponsored by Hopkinton Drug, Dr. Shoemaker remarked in the Question/Answer session that VIP should be slowly titrated up to maximize benefit.
-Dr. Shoemaker took as many as 28 sprays daily at one point in time but now is down to nearly zero.
+Dr. Shoemaker took as many as 28 doses daily at one point in time but now is down to nearly zero.
 Once the maximum dosage is reached, you can begin titrating down overtime to see what the minimum dose is that still provides maximum benefit.
 It’s impossible to overdose on VIP.

 VIP – Exceptions to the Rules